What can I upload into the IR@UF?

 But I published my work - how do I know if I hold the copyright?

 You are the copyright holder for your works if you have not assigned or transferred your rights to another person or entity, such as a publisher or agency.
-However, it is possible that if you did transfer or assign your rights to another, you may have retained the right to share your work in its final form or in an earlier version in an institutional repository.
+However, it is possible that even if you did transfer or assign your rights, you may have retained the right to share your work in an institutional repository.
+If you're not sure, please contact the Scholarly Repository Librarian for assistance.

-How do I check whether I transferred my copyright away?
+How do I check whether I transferred my copyright?

 The Scholarly Communication Librarian is available to review or interpret language in your publication agreements or on SHERPA/RoMEO.